poccio/grid-seq2seq/README.md

 **A**: It depends.
 If your model is part of *HuggingFace Transformers*, then you're golden.
 You just need to wrap it behind the GenerativeModel interface and, if needed, write a suitable matching Dataset (or override some parts such as the encoding).
 Consider the case of adding GPT2:
-* You need to write a Dataset tailer for causal language modelling
+* You need to write a Dataset tailored for causal language modelling
 * You need to write your GenerativeModel

 Once you do, everything (callbacks, training, translations scripts) will work seamlessly.

+Conversely, if your model is not part of *HuggingFace Transformers*, you may need to refactor part of the code: for example, we currently have an explicit coupling in the training script toward *HuggingFace Transformers* Tokenizer object.
+We welcome contributions in this direction.

 **Q**: I want to monitor BLEU during training.
 How?